arusahni/website/posts/2022/10/neovim-lua-config.md

 -- additional config snipped for brevity
 ```

-One thing I immediate grew to appreciate was being able to configure boolean
+One thing I immediately grew to appreciate was being able to configure boolean
 settings via `true`/`false` assignment, rather than `set expandtab` or `set
 noexpandtab`.
 As a software engineer, this feels more ergonomic.